mlochbaum/BQN/doc/reverse.md

 ## Rotate

 Rotate moves elements in a list around cyclically.
 It can also rotate any number of axes of the argument array by different amounts at once.
-That's discussed in the next section; for now we'll stick to a single number in the left argument.
-It has to be an integer, and the right argument has to be an array with at least one axis.
+That's discussed in the next section; for now we'll stick to a single number for `𝕨`.
+It has to be an integer, and `𝕩` has to be an array with at least one axis.

         2 ⌽ "rotate"